-The Lee College of Engineering has awarded its top honors for teaching, the Undergraduate and Graduate Excellence in Teaching Awards for 2018.
-The winner of the undergraduate teaching award is Ms. Courtney Green of the Engineering Technology and Construction Management Department.
-The winner of the graduate teaching award is Dr. Andrew Willis of the Electrical and Computer Engineering Department.
+The Lee College of Engineering has awarded its top honors for teaching, the Undergraduate and Graduate Excellence in Teaching Awards for 2019.
+The winner of the undergraduate teaching award is Dr. Regina Vrikkis of the Mechanical Engineering and Engineering Science Department.
+The winner of the graduate teaching award is Dr. Jake Smithwick of the Engineering Technology and Construction Management Department.

 “As a teacher, it is my responsibility to reach all … students,” Dr. Vrikkis said.
 “At the end of the course, I want them to have mastered the course objectives, but I also want them to have the confidence that they can succeed in engineering after they have walked out of my class.
 To achieve this, I must give students different types of tools to master the material to target different types of learners.”

 The learning tools Dr. Vrikkis provides includes short, bite-sized, fast-paced videos she produces.
 She makes sure all instructional materials, including videos, problem statements and homework assignments are provided ahead of time, so that students who want to attempt problems before class can do so.
 She also allows students to take pictures of lecture notes, because some students get distracted trying to write everything down during class.